-The SNMP manager sends out Get, Set, GetNext, and GetBulk, PDUs.
+The SNMP manager sends out Get, Set, GetNext, and GetBulk, and PDUs.
 The agents send back Response PDUs.
-The Trap PDU is a method made available to agents in order to send out unsolicited alerts, and managers send Inform PDUs to acknowledge Trap messages.
+The Trap PDU is a method made available to agents to send out unsolicited alerts, and managers send Inform protocol data units to acknowledge Trap messages.

 Here are some more details on each message type: